How to Make Easy Caramel Apples, Step by Step

 How to Make Caramel Apples

-6 small Gala apples
+- 6 small Gala apples

-6 wooden pop sticks
+- 6 wooden pop sticks

-1 package (14 ounces) caramels, unwrapped
+- 1 package (14 ounces) caramels, unwrapped

-2 tablespoons milk
+- 2 tablespoons milk

 Line a baking sheet with greased parchment paper.
 (Greasing the paper is important so the caramel won’t stick later.)

-Step 2: Melt Away
+Step 2: Melt the caramel

 Step 3: Dip the apples in the caramel

 Test Kitchen tip: If you find that the caramel runs off the apples, don’t worry!
 The caramel might just be a touch too warm.
 Wait a minute and give it another dip.